WPD and anti-violence advocates address rising homicide rates

 The police department says they are working to add patrol units in locations of high crime, including the parking garage in Old Town, where two people were found dead in their vehicle.

 Police say community support and technology is a key role in helping find justice in each homicide case.
-Their current clearance rate for homicides is 92.8 percent.
+Their current clearance rate for homicides is 92.8%.

 Anti-violence leaders in the community agree that ending the violence is a shared responsibility between law enforcement and the people of Wichita.